intel-iot-devkit/how-to-code-samples/README.md

 ## Configuring the examples

-Each example includes a configuration file to setup sensors, cloud credentials, and other services.
+Each example includes a configuration file to setup sensors and other application parameters.

 For C++ look in cpp.json
 For Java look in /src/config.properties